matthew-j-roche/MONOPPOLY/notes/ccAndChance.md

+##Edited but unsorted card texts

+###Positive

+  "Regulatory Assistance:
+  Your lobbying successfully exempts your AI technology from expensive regulatory requirements.
+  Gain a competitive advantage.
+  Each player but you PAYS $10 to the bank"

+  "Policy Support: Your lobbying efforts result in the adoption of favorable legislation.
+  Industry experiences rapid growth." each player collects $10 from bank.

+  "Regulatory Approval:
+  Your experimental technology receives regulatory approval Collect $20"

+  "Court Victory: Your company wins a significant court battle against a competitor.
+  Collect $25 from the player to your left

+  "IP Portfolio Expansion:
+  Acquire a valuable portfolio of AI patents through a court-ordered auction, enhancing your company's intellectual property assets
+  Collect $10 from each player."

+  "Trade Secret Protection:
+  Gain a research bonus as a result of preserving your proprietary advantage.
+  Collect from bank 10x number rolled on one di"

+###Negative

+  "AI Data Breach:
+  Pay $40 to invest in enhanced cybersecurity measures."

+  "Shareholder Lawsuit:
+  Shareholders file a lawsuit against your company for alleged mismanagement Pay $30 settlement fee to bank as investor confidence wanes."

+  "Patent Infringement Claim:
+  Pay 10% of total liquid assets to bank."

+  "Reputation Damage:
+  Front-page article exposing your comppany's contributing role in the opiate crisis hits newsstands.
+  Pay $40 to bank for public relations repair.

+  "Increased Regulation:
+  Government authorities introduce stricter regulations on pharmaceutical and AI companies due to the opiate crisis.
+  Pay $30 in compliance costs."

+  "Economic Downturn:
+  The opiate crisis leads to a recession. pay $20 to bank as consumer demand diminishes."

+  "Reduced Consumer Demand:
+  The opiate crisis causes a decline in consumer discretionary spending.
+  PAY $15 to bank.

+  "Funding Cuts: Public funding for AI research and development is redirected towards addressing the opiate crisis.
+  RESOURCES BECOME SCARCE.
+  pay $40 to bank"

+  "Intellectual Property Loss:
+  Your key AI patent is invalidated in a court decision.
+  Pay each player $10."

+---
+---

 ##The following card texts require editing for length and content:

 "Advancement in AI Research: Your company makes a groundbreaking discovery in AI algorithms.
 Advance to the nearest unowned AI company space and acquire it at a discounted price."